tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-qolibri.md

 Qolibri can accept search queries via command line arguments.
-If you have `xclip` installed, you can write a small bash script that will send the content of the primary selection (or the clipboard, if you want) to qolibri.
+If you have `xclip` installed, you can write a small bash script that will send the content of the primary selection (or the clipboard, if you want) to Qolibri.

 Configure your DE, WM or a tool like sxhkd to bind the following command to a key: